kona-13/JP-Vocab-GUI/README.md

 This application is intended to be used to learn and review vocab.

-Words pressed "no" on will be added to a new file called "wrong.txt".

 The words were sourced from this list: https://docs.google.com/spreadsheets/d/13PjfuQSsbkixNGj_9U271M6eqGVVWp5ATRivKlN06S4/edit#gid=0

 Feel free to do whatever you want with this.
 The .csv format is: Kanji, Kana, Meaning, Type (i.e. Noun), JLPT Level*.
 Laying out another dataset like this and naming it vocab.csv will work fine (e.g. https://imgur.com/a/Q3nAGUk).